Explore a scene

 The search results contain five layers.
 Three of them are feature layers, which contain data in the form of either points, lines, or polygons.
 One is a tile layer, which contains imagery data.
 The final layer is an elevation layer, which contains information about ground height.

 Another way to add layers to a scene is to enter the layer service's URL.
-For instance, if you've located a layer's item details page but have difficulty finding it using the search box, you can click Enter Layer URL, copy and paste the layer service's URL, and add it that way.
+For instance, if you've located a layer's item details page but have difficulty finding it using the search box, you can click Enter layer URL at the bottom of the Browe layers pane, copy and paste the layer service's URL, and add it that way.

 - For Palm Beach County Data, click Add.